 Periodic bile acid tests are not a particularly accurate way to monitor how well your pet’s liver is working over the years.
 You see, the values vary greatly from day to day – even hour to hour.
 Of course, very large increases over time are worrisome.
 Keeping a log of your pet’s body weight, attitude and energy level along with periodic general blood chemistry screens are a more accurate measure of your pets overall health (albumin level, BUN, Creatinine, and glucose, liver enzymes and perhaps Protein C).
 See dxme

 Blood bile acid levels are usually also high in portosystemic shunts.
-A doppler ultrasound exam should be able to rule those large shunts out.
-The next confirmatory test is usually a liver biopsy from multiple portions of your pet’s liver.
-That can identify the liver changes that point to PVH-MVD.
-The biopsy might also be able to judge the severity of the problem.
+A doppler ultrasound exam should be able to rule those large (and often correctable) shunts out.
+The next confirmatory MVD tests are usually liver biopsies from multiple locations in your pet’s liver.
+That can identify the liver changes that point to MVD.
+The biopsies might also be able to judge the severity of the problem.
 If the changes are mild but the symptoms severe, perhaps some of the other diseases with similar signs I mentioned early need to be ruled out.
 Some advanced facilities rely on trans-splenic scintigraphy – a procedure that utilizes radioactive markers to trace blood flow.
 Short of biopsies, diagnosing MVD beyond a doubt can be very difficult.
 Veterinarians just don’t have a blood test that rules the disease in or out reliably. (ref)

 Lactulose is a complex form of sugar that is processed by bacteria in your pet's lower intestine.
 Besides being a laxative, it draws ammonia from the pet’s blood stream into the colon where it can leave in the stool.
-So lactulose can definitely be beneficial in pets, and humans, with high blood ammonia due to a failing liver. (ref) Whether it slows the progress of PVH-MVD or benefits pets with minor cases is unknown.
+So lactulose can definitely be beneficial in pets, and humans, with high blood ammonia due to a failing liver. (ref) Whether it slows the progress of MVD/PVH or benefits pets with minor cases is unknown.
 If the tests that your vet used to diagnose the condition improve while on lactulose, that is certainly reason enough to continue giving it.
-The same goes for dietary modification.
+The same goes for dietary modifications.

 Veterinarians dispense a lot of ACE inhibitors – primarily to pets that have heart problems, and occasionally to those with kidney problems.
 Those drugs increase blood flow and lower blood pressure.
 Humans are often prescribed them as well.
 The most common one is enalapril.
-Your dog’s PVH-MVD revolves around abnormal blood flow within its liver.
-There is some evidence that giving these products to humans with similar liver disease can slow the process of liver failure. (ref1, ref2, ref3) But I do not know of any veterinarians who have attempted to use them in MVD dogs for this purpose.
+Your dog’s MVD issue revolves around abnormal blood flow within its liver.
+There is some evidence that giving these products to humans with fibrotic liver disease might slow the process of liver failure. (ref1, ref2, ref3) I do not know of any veterinarians who have attempted to use ACE inhibitors in MVD dogs for this purpose.
 If you do, let me know.

 Some forms of liver failure in humans improve or stabilize when patients are given oral Ursodeoxycholic acid (aka ursodiol, UDCA) supplements. (ref1,ref2, ref3, ref4) One study found the compound to be helpful in dogs as well. (ref) They are available as over-the-counter supplements.

 A 2016 review found that branched-chain amino acid supplements (BCAAs) relieved the low blood albumin levels and hepatic encephalopathy that sometimes accompanies severe liver disease in people.
-They seemed to improve the general quality of life as well.
+BCAAs seemed to improve the general quality of life as well.
 You can read that article here.